Phlebotomy Technicians

 High School

 Biology, health, and other science courses are helpful if you wish to become a phlebotomy technician after graduation.
-Computer science, English, and speech classes are also important.
+Computer science, English, foreign language, and speech classes are also important.
 In addition, if you plan on entering formal phlebotomy training programs, you should take the courses that fulfill the entrance requirements for the program you plan to attend.

 Postsecondary Training

 Until recently, on-the-job training was the norm for phlebotomy technicians.
 Now, formal programs are offered through independent training schools, community colleges, or hospitals.
 Most programs last from 10 weeks to one year.
 They include both in-class study and supervised, clinical practice.
 Course work includes anatomy, physiology, introduction to laboratory practices, communication, medical terminology, phlebotomy techniques, emergency situations, and CPR training.
+The American Society for Clinical Pathology and the National Accrediting Agency for Clinical Laboratory Sciences accredit phlebotomy education programs.

 Certification, Licensing, and Special Requirements